Leo-Lsc/AutoData/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The data stored in large language models (LLMs) quickly becomes obsolete, and retraining these models from the ground up is often not feasible.
-Recently, various methods have been developed to inject new knowledge.
-Current methods mostly perform well in editing individual facts, but they encounter catastrophic failures when tested on the ripple effects caused by editing a single fact.
+The data stored in language models (LMs) quickly becomes obsolete, and retraining these models from the ground up is often not feasible.
+Recently, various methods, e.g. LoRA, ROME, MEND, MEMIT, SERAC, IKE, have been developed to inject new knowledge.
+Current methods mostly perform well in editing single atom facts, but they encounter catastrophic failures when tested on the ripple effects caused by the edited knowledge.
-If we edit the information to state that the current President of the USA is Trump, then the answer to "Who is married to Trump?" should also change accordingly.
+For example, if we edit the information to state that the current President of the USA is Trump, then the answer to "Who is married to Trump?" should also change accordingly.
-While many datasets for evaluating knowledge editing of LMs exist, they predominantly focus on common facts from Wikidata, primarily relating to people and events.
-I found that when using this dataset to pose counterfactual questions to the model, it would refuse to respond due to reasons such as political sensitivity.
-Therefore, I implemented a framework AutoData that can construct structured datasets for assessing knowledge editing or multi-hop reasoning capability of LMs.
-This approach inherently avoids the timeconsuming nature of manual data collection and the sensitivity of event-based data.
+While many datasets for evaluating knowledge editing of LMs exist, they predominantly focus on facts from Wikidata, primarily relating to people and events.
+Besides, these datasets are mostly constructed through manual collection, crowdsourcing, and other methods.
+This kind of pipeline of dataset construction results in the homogeneity of the collected data, and the process is time-consuming and costly.
+Therefore, I implemented a framework, AutoData, that can automatically construct datasets containing various types of data based on specific needs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>